-Other program expenses include expenses associated with the Ford Motor Company Education Center, In the Footsteps of Leaders leadership programs, Children of Gettysburg 1863 Museum, the George Spangler Farm education programs, and other educational and interpretive programs.
+Other program expenses include expenses associated with the Ford Motor Company Education Center, In the Footsteps of Leaders leadership programs, Children of Gettysburg 1863 Museum, the George Spangler Farm education programs, the Ticket to the Past virtual reality program at the Gettysburg Lincoln Railroad Station, and other educational and interpretive programs.
 Other program expenses also include expenses to rehabilitate and restore land not owned by GNMP but within the boundaries of the battlefield preservation area.